Weyl quantization of degree 2 symplectic graded manifolds: The algebra of spinor differential operators

 \section{The algebra $\D(M,S)$ of spinor differential operators}

-After recalling some basic materials regarding Clifford algebras and spinor bundles (see e.g.\ \cite{BGV92,Tra08,Mei13}), we introduce a new filtration on the algebra $\D(M,S)$ of spinor differential operators and determine its associated graded algebra.
-By considering a specific spinor bundle~$\sS$, we obtain in addition two involutions on $\D(M,\sS)$.
+In this section, after recalling some basic materials regarding Clifford algebras and spinor bundles (see e.g.\ \cite{BGV92, Mei13, Tra08}), we introduce a new filtration on the algebra $\D(M,S)$ of spinor differential operators and determine its associated graded Poisson algebra.
+By considering a specific spinor bundle~$\sS$, we obtain, in addition, two involutions on $\D(M,\sS)$.